Azure/Industrial-IoT/docs/deploy/howto-deploy-aks.md

     instead of creating new application registrations and Service Principals for deployment of Azure resources.

-    This is particularly useful in `ResourceDeployment` mode, where `Microsoft.Azure.IIoT.Deployment` would rely on existing Application Registrations and Service Principals.
+    This is particularly useful in `ResourceDeployment` mode, where `Microsoft.Azure.IIoT.Deployment.AKS` would rely on existing Application Registrations and Service Principals.

     > **Note**: Execution in `ApplicationRegistration` run mode will output JSON object for this property that should be used on consequent `ResourceDeployment`